Mitchell8903/Practical-Reverse-Engineering-Exercise-Solutions/Chapter 1/exercise_7.md

 ## Exercise 7

-**Sample H. The funcftion `sub_10BB6` has a loop searching for something.
+**Sample H. The function `sub_10BB6` has a loop searching for something.
 First recover the function prototype and then infer the types based on the context.
 Hint: You should probably have a copy of the PE specification nearby.**

 **Tool used:** Radare2